srikar2520/Looker-LookML-Revenue-Analytics/README.md

 * Detect patterns in purchasing behavior over time

 The goal is to build a scalable data model and generate actionable insights to support data-driven decision-making.

 ---

-## 🚀 Project Overview

-This project demonstrates the implementation of **LookML (Looker Modeling Language)** to design a structured data model and analyze business performance using a cloud-based dataset from **Google BigQuery**.

----